 The one and only sizeable beach, five miles south of Bar Harbor - Sand Beach.
 It’s a gorgeous strand bounded by twin headlands, with restrooms, a parking lot and a few short hiking trails.
 The water, unfortunately, is usually arctic.

 What to see and do in the area: You can explore the rich foliage, stunning vistas, and scenic lookouts of Acadia National Park in Bar Harbor, Maine with this self-guided driving tour or indulge on a 3-hour culinary walking tour.

-Maine is famous for it's lobster industry more then any other state.
-While there, don't forget to visit one of the best lobster places from our list.
+Maine is famous for its lobster industry more than any other state.
+While there, don't forget to visit one of the best lobster places on our list.

 Hampton Beach is a village district, census-designated place, and beach resort in the town of Hampton, New Hampshire, United States, along the Atlantic Ocean.
 Hampton Beach is in Rockingham County, about 15 miles (24 km) south of Portsmouth.
 The community is a popular tourist destination and the busiest beach community in New Hampshire.

 Ocean Boulevard, the main street along the beach, includes a boardwalk, many shops and businesses, several seasonal hotels, and the Hampton Beach Casino Ballroom, which hosts national acts in the summer.